pubky/pubky-nexus/README.md

 Nexus is composed of several core components:

-- **service.rs**: The REST API server for handling client requests, querying databases, and returning responses to the Pubky-App frontend.
+- **nexus-service**: The REST API server for handling client requests, querying databases, and returning responses to the Pubky-App frontend.
-- **watcher.rs**: The event aggregator that listens to homeserver events, translating them into social graph updates within the Nexus databases.
+- **nexus-watcher**: The event aggregator that listens to homeserver events, translating them into social graph updates within the Nexus databases.
-- **lib.rs**: A library crate containing common functionalities shared by `service` and `watcher`, including database connectors, models, and queries.
+- **nexus-common**: A library crate containing common functionalities shared by `service` and `watcher`, including database connectors, models, and queries.
+- **nexusd**: Manages the execution of Nexus components, with the capability to perform database migrations and reindexing when required

 ### Data Flow